 Terms Value Description

-New Password Users can assign a New Password, and the maximum allow string
+New Password Users can assign a New Password and the maximum length of the

-length is 0 to 31 characters.
+new password is 20 characters (alphabet and numeric values only)

 Confirmation Re-type the new password.

-Apply Click the "Apply" to save changes.
+Apply Click "Apply" to save changes.

 Figure 5.6 - Admin & Password Description